 Marketplace Vendors, CNCH 2016

 Space for the Marketplace in Modesto is slightly smaller than the usual Santa Clara or Oakland venues, so rather than quantity we've chosen very high quality vendors that we're sure you'll find interesting, intriguing and highly satisfying.
-Watch this space, as there will yet more vendors to come!

-AVL Looms www.avlusa.com
+AVL Looms www.avlusa.com Booths 48-49

 Looms, weaving accessories, design software.

 The name says it all: AVL has become the best-known name for computerized looms (their Little Weaver is not only an excellent loom, it's cute as a button!
 And just the right size to cart around to workshops..)
 AVL endfeed shuttles are my favorites, and WeavePoint software makes designing and keeping track of designs/notes/patterns an absolute breeze - and fun as well.
 How nice to have software that gives you heddle counts and size and location of floats that would otherwise spoil a pattern!
 And no, I don't work for the company!!
-Ryan and crew will be giving an overview of AVL products on Friday evening: check the demo schedule for times.
+Ryan and crew will be giving an overview of AVL products on Friday evening: check the demo schedule for times. .